 Clearly, there is a need for answers to the energy industry's sustainable problems.
 And thankfully there are corporations, startups, and SMEs out there attempting to tackle some of the environmental issues in the industry through sustainable energy management.

 Companies that develop and implement sustainable energy management solutions

-The full version of the Innovating Sustainability report (available for download) includes six case studies: three corporations (Green Mountain Energy, Cisco, and Schneider Electric) that implement sustainable energy management systems and three startups that develop innovative technology (WePower, Bluwave-ai, and Brenmiller Energy).
+The full version of the Innovating Sustainability report includes six case studies: three corporations (Green Mountain Energy, Cisco, and Schneider Electric) that implement sustainable energy management systems and three startups that develop innovative technology (WePower, Bluwave-ai, and Brenmiller Energy).

 Inspired by these companies we decided to highlight more corporations and startups that are driving innovation by implementing and developing sustainable energy management systems into this article.

 Brenmiller was founded in 2012 and is a renewable energy company.
 Their focus is on thermal energy storage.
 Applications of their innovative technology range from biomass to heat, industrial heat on demand, waste heat recovery, and grid storage.

 Canada-based BluWave-ai applies AI’s power to help utilities, grid operators, and electric vehicle fleets transition to and optimize renewable energy use.
 Its energy optimization software enables customers to balance the costs, availability, and reliability of multiple energy sources in real-time, helping them make informed energy decisions.
 With this technology, the company aims to drive the transition from a centralized, carbon-based energy model to the point where almost anyone can produce clean energy.